ethan-kusters/minic/README.md

 ![Swift](https://github.com/keen-cp/compiler-project-ethankusters/workflows/Swift/badge.svg)

 ## Overview
 This repository holds a compiler for the Mini language written in Swift.
 It was developed for Professor Aaron Keen's [Compiler Construction](http://users.csc.calpoly.edu/~akeen/courses/csc431/) course at Cal Poly.
+MINIC can produce 32-bit ARM instructions or LLVM IR.

 ## Building MINIC